-Current Status: Statewide rate: 46%.
-Highest rates: The SW and TU regions were one standard deviation above the mean at 61% and 73%, respectively.
-Lowest rates: The NE and OK regions were more than one standard deviation below the mean at 30%.
+Current Status: Statewide rate: 47%.
+Highest rates: The EC, SW and TU regions were one standard deviation above the mean at 62%, 62% and 73%, respectively.
+Lowest rates: The NE region was more than one standard deviation below the mean at 30%.

-Trends: The CN, NW, SW and TU regions have all demonstrated rising rates for at least the past three quarters.
-The NE and OK regions have declined over the past two years, but have leveled off for at least the last two quarters.
+Trends: The CN, NW, SW and TU regions, as well as the state overall, have all demonstrated rising rates for at least four of the past five quarters.
+The NE region has declined over the past two years, but has leveled off for at least the last three quarters.